imranhasan22/handbook_imran/android.md

 - `android:shrinkColumns`
 - `android:collapseColumns`
 - `android:layout_span`
+- `android:layout_column`

 ### FrameLayout
 It is designed to block out an area on the screen to display a single item.
 Generally, It is used to hold a single child view, but it can also be used to overlay multiple child views, stacking them on top of each other.
+It display view layer by layer and one layer at a time.
 - `android:foreground`
 - `android:foregroundGravity`
 - `android:measureAllChildren`